 While she and her husband don’t have any kids, and live within their means, O’Toole admits they aren’t as disciplined as they could be on how much they spend on groceries and entertainment.
 “While we don’t suffer from compulsive shopping, it’s the little everyday things—a coffee here, eating out too much—that could add up,” she says.

-By using Radius Bank’s personal finances management platform, she was able to better predict her budget.
+By using LendingClub Bank’s personal finances management platform, she was able to better predict her budget.
 Plus, she receives useful tips to help improve her spending and saving habits.

 Delivering What It Promised, and Then Some

-To calm her fears of online security, Radius Bank offers two-factor authentication.
+To calm her fears of online security, LendingClub Bank offers two-factor authentication.
 “They’re quick to alert you of any new activity,” she says, as she gets alerts of recent logins from computer or smartphone.
-Plus, she loves how Radius has never thrown third-party offers at her, either.
+Plus, she loves how LendingClub has never thrown third-party offers at her, either.

 As a recent newcomer to the world of digital banking, O’Toole encourages other newcomers to give it a shot and see what happens.
 “For those who are wary of online banks, you can try it and be pleasantly surprised about the process,” says O’Toole.”There might even be a shred of delight!”